mcdonc/web3/web3.rst

 require, and have a fallback plan in the event such a variable is absent.

-Note that CGI-defined variable values must be bytes instances, if they are present at all.
+Note that CGI variable *values* must be bytes instances, if they are present at all.
 It is a violation of this specification for a CGI variable's value to be of any type other than ``bytes``.
 On Python 2, this means they will be of type ``str``.
-On Python 2, this means they will be of type ``bytes``.
+On Python 3, this means they will be of type ``bytes``.

+They *keys* of all CGI and non-CGI variables in the environ, however, must be "native strings" (on both Python 2 and Python 3, they will be of type ``str``).

 In addition to the CGI-defined variables, the ``environ`` dictionary **may** also contain arbitrary operating-system "environment